daniela-figueroa/CHEMENG177/README.md

 The purpose of this repository is to develop and evaluate machine learning models for predicting electrolyte conductivity in lithium-ion battery electrolytes.
 The dataset used for training and evaluation is the CALiSol-23 dataset, which contains experimental electrolyte conductivity data for various lithium salts and solvent combinations.
 The models implemented include Lasso regression, Ridge regression, and a feedforward neural network to analyze the relationship between temperature, salt concentration, and solvent composition in electrolyte solutions.

 ## Package Requirements
-Install the following packages for
+Install the following packages to seamlessly run the notebooks:
 * plotly
 * tensorflow